Spring Into The Warmer Weather With A Spring Home Maintenance Checklist

 You might not think cleaning up indoors would be much of a priority when spring has sprung.
 After all, the snow from winter storms was (hopefully) all kept outdoors.
 However, a home takes a lot of maintenance, and no matter how much work you put into insulating your home, you’ll never fully be able to protect it from the elements, general wear and tear involved with having people living there, as well as the inevitable march of time.
 As a result, many items on your spring home maintenance checklist will be indoor work.

-Ensure The Fireplace Is Clean And Safe
+Ensure the Fireplace Is Clean and Safe

 While it may seem silly to clean out your fireplace in the spring.
 After all, you might not be using it for months.
 However, leaving your fireplace to rot over several months can lead to several negative impacts when you start to use it again next year, so it’s essential to have this as an item on your spring home maintenance checklist.
 A dirty fireplace not only looks messy, but it can lead to an overabundance of smoke, the creation of carbon monoxide, or cause a fire.
 While the steps in cleaning a wood-burning, electric and gas fireplace are all different, you should consult the manual on how your fireplace is best cleaned.
 It is always best to remember you should wait until the fire has been out for at least an hour before you begin to clean it.